thejoyoflife/tf-eks-fargate-tmpl/README.md

 # Terraform template for AWS EKS with Fargate profile

-This terraform setup can be used to setup the AWS infrastructure for a dockerized application running on EKS with a Fargate profile.
+This terraform template can be used to setup the AWS infrastructure for a dockerized application running on EKS with a Fargate profile.

 ## Prerequisites